xmartlabs/stock/README.md

 It is based on two important classes:
 - [`Fetcher`]: defines how data will be fetched over network.
-- [`SourceOfTruth`]: defines how local data will be read and wrote in your local cache.
-It's optional.
-Although `Stock` can be used without it, it's recommendable to use it.
+- [`SourceOfTruth`]: defines how local data will be read and written in your local cache.
+Although `Stock` can be used without it, its use is recommended.

 `Stock` uses generic keys as identifiers for data.
 A key can be any value object that properly implements `toString()`, `equals()` and `hashCode()`.

-When you create `Stock`, it provides you a bunch of methods to access to the data.
+When you create `Stock`, it provides you with a bunch of methods in order to access the data.
-The most important one is `stream()`, which provides you a `Stream` of your data, which can be used to update your UI or doing an specific action.
+The most important one is `stream()`, which provides you with a `Stream` of your data, which can be used to update your UI or to do a specific action.

 ## Getting started